MATT STEVENSON WINS THRILLING SENIOR MANX GRAND PRIX RACE

-It all could have been so different though as the race winner incurred a timing penalty for having his engine running in whilst stationery in gasoline alley.
-This meant that the slender advantage of three seconds he had stretched out over Parsons had now turned into a significant deficit.
+It all could have been so different though as the race winner incurred a timing penalty for having his engine running whilst stationery in gasoline alley.
+The penalty meant that the slender advantage of three seconds he enjoyed over Parsons had now turned into a significant deficit.

-As the leading pair began their final two laps of the race the watching crowds were treated to a stunning fight back from Stevenson who had to haul in Parsons, which he eventually did at the Bungalow on the final lap.
+As the leading pair began their final two laps of the race the watching crowds were treated to a stunning fight back from Stevenson who was tasked with hauling in Parsons, which he eventually did at the Bungalow on the final lap.

 Speaking of his win Stevenson had this to say:

 Elsewhere, Steven Procter enjoyed a stellar race on his way to securing the final podium spot.
-Newcomer Mike Browne impressed as he finished in a fantastic fourth position.
+Newcomer Mike Browne impressed as the Irishman finished in a fantastic fourth position.